Photoshop Halftone Dot Pattern tutorial

 Increasing the smoothness after lowering the dot size.

 Click OK to close the Filter Gallery.
-The halftone pattern updates with the new settings, and I like these smaller dots better.
+Photoshop instantly updates your halftone pattern with the new settings.
+I like these smaller dots much better.

 A black and white halftone dot pattern created in Photoshop